martino-vic/gerstnerhungarian/README.md

-# Trunkated CLDF dataset derived from a preprint of 'Új magyar etimológiai szótár' [New Hungarian Etymological Dictionary] by Gerstner Károly
+# CLDF dataset derived from a preprint of 'Új magyar etimológiai szótár' [New Hungarian Etymological Dictionary] by Gerstner Károly

 ## How to cite